Community Services

 Familias Unidas en Accion was founded in 2018 with the vision of providing immigrant families in the New Orleans Metropolitan area and Louisana with the necessary resources to thrive in a new community.
 Contact Ana Gershanik at anagersh@aol.com or (504)931-9456

 Fox 8 Defenders – NCJW volunteers offer consumer advocacy by responding to problems on the Consumer Help Line, in association with WVUE, Channel 8.
 For Fox8 Defenders questions and concerns, please contact either (877)670-6397 or (504) 485-NEWS (6397) only or email stramontana@fox8live.com.
 You can complete a Complaint Form by Clicking Here.
-For more information or to volunteer, contact Loel Samuel at lwsamuel@gmail.com or (504) 782-4091.
+For more information or to volunteer, contact Michele Gelman at gelmanv@cox.net or (504)813-5750

 Girls on the Run – Girls on the Run New Orleans (GOTR NOLA) inspires girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.
 For more information or to volunteer, contact Lillian Gross at lilliann.gross@discoveryhsf.org or (727)919-3290